zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 7. For each name server IP in the *CDNSKEY RRsets* set do:

     1. If the CDNSKEY RRset is empty go to next name server IP address.
-    2. Get the CDNSKEY RRset and its RRSIG records from the *CDNSKEY RRsets* set for the name server IP.
-The RRSIG records may be absent.
+    2. Get the CDNSKEY RRset and the associated RRSIG records, if any, from the *CDNSKEY RRsets* set for the name server IP.
     3. If any CDNSKEY record is a "delete" CDNSKEY, then do:
        1. If there is more than a single CDNSKEY record then add the name server IP to the *Mixed Delete CDNSKEY* set.
        2. Else, add the name server IP address to the *Delete CDNSKEY* set.
-    4. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
-The set of RRSIG records may be empty.
+    4. Get the DNSKEY RRset and the associated RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
     5. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set (duplicates not possible).
        2. Go to next name server IP.
     6. Repeat the following steps for each CDNSKEY record unless it is a "delete" CDNSKEY record:
-       1. If bit 7 of the flag field of the CDNSKEY record is set to 0 (nil) then add the name server IP address and the key tag derived from the CDNSKEY record to the *CDNSKEY is non-zone key* set.
+       1. If bit 7 of the flags field of the CDNSKEY record is unset (value 0) then add the name server IP address and the key tag derived from the CDNSKEY record to the *CDNSKEY is non-zone key* set.
        2. Else, do:
-          1. If bit 15 of the flag field of the CDNSKEY is set to 0 (nil) then add the name server IP address and the key tag derived from the CDNSKEY to the *CDNSKEY is non-SEP key* set.
+          1. If bit 15 of the flags field of the CDNSKEY is unset (value 0) then add the name server IP address and the key tag derived from the CDNSKEY to the *CDNSKEY is non-SEP key* set.
           2. Compare the CDNSKEY record with the DNSKEY records.